 If you are interested to find out what I did with Sean’s room to make it look nicer, here you go:

 This is how it looked, after straightening up and decluttering.
 He wrote a quote on the wall a couple of months ago, and this just had to go.
 He had covered it up with flags but I wanted it gone.
-I tried to match the gray wall color, but I wasn’t very successful doing this.
+I tried to match the gray wall color, but I wasn’t very successful.

 Because this room was painted a year ago, I didn’t feel like painting the whole room again.
-And I actually like the world sticker and didn’t wanted to take it down.
+And I actually like the world sticker and didn’t want to take it down.

 Do you want to get access to my resource library, filled with tutorials, printables and checklists?
 Just fill out the form below and receive the Password as well as my weekly Newsletter with updates from the Blog.